Jhinjhak

+Name

+According to Paul Whalley, the name Jhīñjhak is derived from a reduplicated form of jhān (a common variant of standard Hindi jhāṛ ("bushes, undergrowth"; ultimately from Sanskrit jhāṭa), with the pleonastic suffix -ka at the end.

 History

 Jhinjhak Nagar Panchayat was founded on January 11, 1916, by the British Government.
 In 1972, its territory expanded to include the nearby villages "Turana" and "Tikan Gaon."
 In 2016, Jhinjhak gained the Nagar Palika Parishad, further expanding its territory to include nearby villages.

 Transport

 Rail

 Jhinjhak is served by the Kanpur-Phaphund-Tundla Sub-section, of Kanpur-Delhi section.
 Jhinjhak Railway Station is on the Delhi-Howrah rail route.
 It is a major station between Etawah and Kanpur central.
 It lies on the North Central railway zone.
 To the east, Ambiapur Station (10 km) is the nearest station.
 Going west, Parjani (5 km) is the next station.
 Kanpur Central Railway Station is the nearest major railway station.

 Direct trains to Kanpur Central, Lucknow, Allahabad, Patna, Etawah, Dibiyapur, Agra, Delhi, Hathras run from this railway station.
 Kanpur Central railway station is 63 km away from other railway stations that service major cities in the country.